hagg30/Anom-GAN/.ipynb_checkpoints/README-checkpoint.md

 Implementation of AnoM-GAN: A Novel Unsupervised Anomaly Localization with GAN Manifold Mask Model in PyTorch

-This implementation is based on Style-Based GAN in PyTorch, rosinality https://github.com/rosinality/style-based-gan-pytorch
+This implementation is based on Style-Based GAN in PyTorch by rosinality (https://github.com/rosinality/style-based-gan-pytorch)

 ## Requirments